 - Implement the K12 Computer Science Framework in your country.
 Do you work with a Ministry of Education or government?
 Are you looking for guidelines on how to create your own computer science education standards or curriculum?
 Check out the K12 Computer Science Framework and then write us at email@example.com for more information.

-- If you'd like to help translate our content, please visit code.org/translate.
+- If you'd like to help translate more content into your language or add a new language to our offerings, please visit code.org/translate.